We Are a Designated Baby-Friendly USA Hospital

 Hospitals that earn this designation are required to adhere to the 10 Steps to Successful Breastfeeding which include:

-- Give infants no food or drink other than breastmilk, unless medically indicated.
+- Do not provide breastfed newborns any food or fluids other than breast milk, unless medically indicated.

 We support breastfeeding because evidence shows that mother’s milk provides the optimal nutrition for babies and also provides protection from viruses and bacteria.
 Babies who are fed breast milk are less likely to develop respiratory diseases such as asthma or gastrointestinal diseases.
 Breastfeeding is also beneficial for a mother’s health as women who breastfeed are less likely to develop cardiovascular disease, breast or ovarian cancer.